SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

 Matches the matcher group with value passed in request array based on the configuration passed.

-- ignoreorder - ignore order in which values that are passed.
+- ignoreOrder - ignore order in which values that are passed.
-- ignoreunknowns - ignore unknowns in the values that are passed.
+- ignoreUnknown - ignore unknowns in the values that are passed.
-- ignoreoccurrences - ignore number of occurrences of elements that are passed with respect to matcher value.
+- ignoreOccurrences - ignore number of occurrences of elements that are passed with respect to matcher value.

 Example
 """""""

 .. code:: json

    "matcher": "array"
    "value": "[?]"
    "configuration": "{}"

    Example:

    {
         "matcher": "array",
         "config": {
-            "ignoreunknown": <true/false>,
+            "ignoreUnknown": <true/false>,
-            "ignoreorder": <true/false>,
+            "ignoreOrder": <true/false>,
-            "ignoreoccurrences": <true/false>
+            "ignoreOccurrences": <true/false>
         },
         "value": [
             "access:vod",